SyedNajeebAhmed/mono-repo-with-github-actions/packaging-demo/README.md

-packaging and publishing module to aws code-artifact
+packaging and publishing module to aws code-artifact repo